 - Worn, chipped teeth

 - Facial pain

 - Numbness of the fingertips

 At Hiebert Smith Dental Group we use state of the art diagnostic instruments, including a specially tuned TENS unit and EMG.
-With sophisticated computer analysis we are able to quantify your optimal jaw and bite position and thus find balance between facial muscles and joints.
-Bite evaluation and analysis is comfortable and pain-free, resulting in precise diagnoses.
+With sophisticated computer analysis, we are able to quantify your optimal jaw and bite position and thus find a balance between facial muscles and joints.
+Bite evaluation and analysis are comfortable and pain-free, resulting in precise diagnoses.

 After examination and analysis of the pain patterns, we will usually recommend making a neuromuscular oral orthotic, fabricated to your “relaxed muscle position bite”.
 A majority of headache patients experience a decrease in headache frequency and intensity within several weeks of first wearing the orthotic.
 The entire process is 100% non-invasive and very relaxing.

 - Full-face x-rays, MRIs, or CT scans — These may be used to view the position of the jaw and temporomandibular joints.